As a small business, you’ll need a clear disciplinary policy to ensure a fair and consistent working environment for your employees.

 That’s why Farillio has created customisable legal templates to help make sure you have the legal assistance you need.

-There are sections you can change as applicable – for instance, who an employee appeals to following a disciplinary decision (you do need to give a name).
+There are sections you can change.
+For instance, who an employee appeals to following a disciplinary decision (you’ll need to give a name).

 Disciplinary decisions can range from no action to demotion or dismissal.